This is a guide to service charges, administration charges, ground rent, recognised tenants associations and forfeiture.

 - costs arising from non-payment of a sum due to the landlord;

-A leaseholder is entitled to know the identity of their landlord.
-A request in writing can be made to the person who demands rent, or the person who last received rent, or the person who acts as the landlord’s agent.
-The person receiving the request must supply the leaseholder with a written statement of the landlord’s name and address within the period of 21 days, beginning with the day on which they receive the request.
+You are entitled to know the identity of your landlord.
+You can ask for your landlord’s details by writing to the person who demands the rent, the person who last received the rent or the person who acts as the landlord’s agent.
+The person you ask must give you a written statement of the landlord’s name and address within 21 days of receiving your request.

-If it appears the landlord is a company, then a leaseholder can make a written request to the landlord, the agent of the landlord, or the person who demands the rent, requesting the name and address of every director and of its secretary.
-The landlord must supply the leaseholder with a written statement of the information requested within the period of 21 days, beginning with the day on which they receive the request.
+If your landlord is a company, you can write to your landlord, your landlord’s agent, or the person who demands the rent, asking for the name and address of every director and the company secretary.
+The person you ask must give you a written statement of this information within 21 days of receiving your request.

 Insurance by the landlord

-Usually the lease provides for the landlord to arrange the insurance of the building (not the contents) and charge the cost as a service charge.
-This is the normal arrangement for buildings divided into flats, since it is important that there should be one single policy covering all risks to the building as a whole.
-It is normally recovered as part of the service charges and therefore the cost of the insurance may be challenged before or verified by the Tribunal in the usual way.
+Usually, your lease will allow your landlord to arrange the insurance of the building (not the contents) and charge you the cost of this as a service charge.
+This is the normal arrangement for buildings that are divided into flats because it is important that there is one policy which covers all risks to the whole building.
+The cost of the insurance is normally included as part of the service charges, so it can be challenged at, or confirmed by, the tribunal in the usual way.

-Where a service charge consists of or includes an amount payable for insurance, an individual leaseholder or the secretary of a recognised tenants’ association may ask the landlord for a written summary of the policy or an opportunity to inspect and take copies of the policy.
+If a service charge consists of or includes an amount for insurance, you (or the secretary of a recognised tenants’ association, if this applies) can ask your landlord for a written summary of the policy or an opportunity to inspect and take copies of the policy.

-- where the request is for a written summary, the summary must show:
+- If the request is for a written summary, the summary must show:

-- the sum for which the property is insured;
+- the amount the property is insured for;

-The landlord can only be required to provide the summary once in each insurance period
+You, or the secretary, can only ask the landlord to provide the summary once in each insurance period (usually a year).

-The provision of inspection and copying facilities may be treated as a management cost and therefore may be recovered through service charges.
+Any costs related to providing facilities to inspect and copy insurance documents may be treated as a management cost and so can be recovered through service charges.

-Failure to provide insurance information or reasonable access
+What happens if my landlord fails to provide insurance information or reasonable access to insurance documents?

 (Commonhold and Leasehold Reform Act 2002, section 164)

-Some leases, usually of houses, require the leaseholder to insure the property with an insurer nominated or approved by the landlord.
-Under the above Act the leaseholder of a house is entitled to place the insurance with his own choice of insurer, as long as he gives notice to the landlord and complies with certain requirements relating to the cover arranged.
-Please note this only applies to leasehold houses, NOT flats.
+Some leases, usually those relating to houses, state that the leaseholder has to insure the property with an insurer nominated or approved by the landlord.
+However, under the above act the leaseholder of a house is entitled to arrange the insurance with their own choice of insurer, as long as they give the landlord notice and meet certain requirements relating to the cover arranged.
+Please note this only applies to leasehold houses, not flats.

 - be with an ‘authorised insurer’, which means an insurer operating within the requirements of the Financial Services and Markets Act 2000;

-- cover the interests of both the leaseholder and the landlord;
+- cover the interests of both you and the landlord;

-- provide cover to a sum not less than the amount required under the lease;
+- provide cover of at least the amount shown in the lease; and

-- cover all the risks which the lease requires be covered by insurance.
+- cover all the risks the lease says must be covered.

-He may therefore arrange his own insurance, but must serve a Notice of Cover on the landlord no later than 14 days after having placed the insurance (or within 14 days of any request by the landlord).
-The notice must be in the prescribed form and must specify:
+You can arrange your own insurance, but must serve a notice of cover on your landlord no later than 14 days after arranging the insurance a).
+The notice must be in the prescribed form (see below) and must state:

 - the name of the insurer;